rwijtvliet/interpol_bak/README.md

 # Interpolation with colors: analogously
 ```

 Here an illustration that shows how the interpolated values/colors vary across the plane.
-It also shows how both functions tesselate the plane in the first graph of each row.
+It also shows how both functions tessellate the plane in the first graph of each row.
 Note how the interpolations on the second row (using `polygons`), are smoother than those on the first (using `triangles`).
 ![points in plane](img/illustration_points.png)

 ## Colormaps

 The interpolation functions above can be used for colormaps with 3 axes.
 For a better understanding, we go into colormaps with 1 and 2 axes first, even though these don't use the interpolation functions.

 ### With 1 axis

 A common colormap turns any value in the interval [0, 1] into its corresponding color, for example the 'terrain' colormap in matplotlib:

 ![cmap](img/cmap_notdiverging.png)

 Here the values for which a color has been explicitly specified (the anchor points), are marked with dots.
-The color for any other value is interpolated from the nearest on either side).
+The color for any other value is interpolated from the nearest on either side.

 If the values that we want to turn into colors don't live on the interval [0, 1], some mapping of the input domain onto [0, 1] is necessary, but this is left out of consideration here.

 ### With 2 axes: `ColorMap2`

 If we have a 'diverging' colormap, like the red-green one below, we can see this as a special case of the 1-axis colormap we just saw.
 But we can also imagine that there are in fact 2 axes (A on the left and B on the right), that meet in the middle.
 If values for *a* and *b*, both in the interval [0, 1], are provided, we are able to pick a single color on the bar.
 We do this by taking difference d = b - a.
 If b is the larger value, we have d > 0, and the color that belongs to this point (a, b) is the color that we find on axis B at the value d.
 If a is the larger value, we have d < 0, and the corresponding color is found on axis A at the value -d.

 An example would be when a is my expenditure in a given time period, and b is my income in the same time period.
 The resulting diverging colormap shows the 'income balance':